-- 1. Swipe your finger across the screen in any direction to unlock. - Touch the Phone Key C to display the dialpad.
-Enter the phone number you want to call. - NOTE You can search your Contact List Contacts or Recent Calls Recent and select a number to call instead of manually dialing.
+- Unlock the touch screen by dragging Slide up to unlock up.

+- Touch the Phone Quick Key

+to display the dialpad.

+Enter the phone number you

+want to call.

+You can search your Contact List

+contacts or Recent Calls

+and select a number to call instead of manually dialing.